 A Fast, Concurrent Web Server for Ruby & Rack

-Current Release: unknown
+Current Release: fetching

 Unlike other Ruby Webservers, Puma was built for speed and parallelism.
 Puma is a small library that provides a very fast and concurrent HTTP 1.1 server for Ruby web applications.
 It is designed for running Rack apps only.